Aftermathic/Aftermathic2-Bot/README.md

 json
 ______________________________________________________________________________________________________________________

-If you don't have these, then put these commands in command prompt.
+If you don't have these, then put these commands in command prompt.(pip installing json and os will not work because they are mostly likely installed with Python.)

 pip install discord.py